YaogeJi/website-academic/content/home/personal.md

 headless: true

 # Order that this section appears on the page.
-weight: 64
+weight: 90

-title: Recent Posts
+title: Personal Life
 subtitle:

 content: